COLLEGE OF EDUCATION & HUMAN SCIENCES

 The candidate seeking a Master of Education degree in Curriculum and Instruction will be required to earn a minimum of 36 semester hours.
 An approved plan of study must be submitted during the first quarter of enrollment.
 In the MEdCI program, students select a concentration of 12 hours minimum which may lead to an additional area of certification.
 Candidates may choose Research in visually impaired.
 Additional information regarding the concentration areas may be obtained from the Department Head of Curriculum, Instruction, and Leadership or from the Director of Graduate Studies.

-The College of Education offers the Ed.D. in Educational Leadership degree with two concentrations:
+The College of Education and Human Sciences offers the Ed.D. in Educational Leadership degree with two concentrations:

 - P-12 Educational Leadership